manuelinfosec/toot-db/docs/architecture.md

 #### Schema Tradeoffs

-**Single database:** only a single, unnamed database is supported per toyDB cluster.
-This is sufficient for toyDB's use-cases, and simplifies the implementation.
+**Single database:** only a single, unnamed database is supported per tootDB cluster.
+This is sufficient for tootDB's use-cases, and simplifies the implementation.

 **Schema changes:** schema changes other than creating or dropping tables is not supported.
 This avoids complicated data migration logic, and allows using table/column names as storage identifiers